ferisso/frontend-boilerplate-angular-scoot/README.md

 ## Contents

 - [Frontend app](app-frontend) - an Angular app.
 Extend with your code.
+- [Frontend app](app-backend) - an NodeJs with express and PrismaORM app.
 - [E2E test suites](cypress/integration) - a backend and a frontend Cypress test suites.
 Extend with your tests.
 - [Pipeline](.github/workflows/tests.yml) - a test Runner that executes the Cypress tests on push to a branch other than `master`/`main`.